Merpster456/FBLA_Quiz/README.md

 # FBLA_Quiz

 This project is for the Coding & Programming competition in Future Business Leaders of America.
-This program tracks community service hours of chapter members, and also automatically tracks progress for the Community Service Awards.
+This program generates a 5 question quiz based on the club FBLA, then records the user's results.
 ## NOTE

 **This project is only compatible with MacOS at the moment.**